MikeTannenbaum/digital-garden-jekyll-template/_notes/scheduling—but not forcing—creativity.md

 ---
 title: scheduling—but not forcing—creativity
 ---
-Based on a Twitter conversation I found myself thinking about how to effectively block my time and then _use that time productively/creatively_ **without having to feel the pressure** of trying to force a creative spark or insight.
+Based on a [Twitter conversation](https://twitter.com/brandontoner/status/1364404730454245379){:target="_blank"} I found myself thinking about how to effectively block my time and then _use that time productively/creatively_ **without having to feel the pressure** of trying to force a creative spark or insight.

 ## It starts with time blocking
 I've started with the bare minimum of simply blocking that time.